 The business world is expectantly focusing on the success of start-ups and the creation of Unicorn Enterprises.
 Unicorn organizations are typically high growth organizations with a Billion Dollar valuation.
 Are all successful start-ups a result of disruptive innovation; Not actually, maybe that’s is why start-ups terminate in the first few years.
 With a high mortality rate, the accountability of success or failure of any start-up lies with the Founding Directors exclusively.
 Needless to say, there are no shortcuts, and it’s not the game for the fainthearted or entrepreneurs seeking instant gratification.

-Businesses typically qualify under four categories, High Growth Companies, Family Owned Businesses, Blue Ocean Organizations and Social Enterprises.
-Each of these has their specific reasons for success and failures.
+Businesses typically qualify under four categories, High Growth Companies, Family-Owned Businesses, Blue Ocean Organizations, and Social Enterprises.
+Each of these has specific reasons for success and failures.
 The world has a maximum of family-owned businesses and rare Unicorn start-up Enterprises.
 Social Enterprises are the most difficult to scale up yet significant.
-Blue ocean always has a challenge of acquisition of customers as only early adaptors favour you.
-Key is to harness potential customers.
+Blue ocean always has a challenge of acquisition of customers as only early adaptors favor you.
+The key is to harness potential customers.

 The discussion below is aimed at helping start-ups succeed.
 I sincerely hope my experience of being a part of my own start-ups and as a Mentor shall be helpful to aspiring entrepreneurs.

 - Be very sure if you want to be an entrepreneur.
 You must be wired to continually reinvent yourself.
 It essentially means you like to operate in financial uncertainty with a huge appetite for risk.
-It is not a venture for safety driven stingy people.
-You need to exhibit the grit to withstand social and financial pressures in this journey.
+It is not a venture for safety-driven stingy people.
+You need to exhibit the grit to withstand social and financial pressures on this journey.